nunit/nunitv2/samples/ReadMe.txt

 Building the Samples

-A Visual Studio 2010 project is included for most samples.
+A Visual Studio 2010 project is included for each sample.
-The C++/CLI samples, as well as other samples that depend on .NET 2.0 features, include Visual Studio 2005 projects.

 In most cases, you will need to remove the reference to the nunit.framework assembly and replace it with a reference to your installed copy of NUnit.

-To build using the Microsoft compiler, use a command similar to the following:

-  csc /target:library /r:<path-to-NUnit>/nunit.framework.dll example.cs

-To build using the mono compiler, use a command like this:

-  msc /target:library /r:<path-to-NUNit>/nunit.framework.dll example.cs